Yankee Stadium (1923): Façade

-One of the most distinguishing characteristics of Yankee Stadium was the façade, which consisted of a green frieze that originally ran along the front of the roof of the triple-decked grandstand, and after a renovation, it ran atop the bleacher billboards and scoreboard.
-The frieze was made of copper and developed a green patina over time until it was painted white during the 1960s.
+One of the most distinguishing characteristics of Yankee Stadium was the façade, which consisted of a copper frieze that originally ran along the front of the roof of the triple-decked grandstand.
+The copper frieze developed a green patina over time until it was painted white during the 1960s.
+After the 1970s renovation, it ran a shorter distance, restricted to the top of the bleacher billboards and scoreboard.

-Until the September 30, 1973–April 14, 1976 renovation, the Yankees' American League championship pennants hung from the frieze.
+Until the September 30, 1973 – April 14, 1976 renovation, the Yankees' American League championship pennants hung from the frieze.
 Tony Morante, who was in charge of tours at the Stadium, found most of these pennants in a box in 2004 and brought them to team executives to have them restored for display at the new Stadium.

 The YES Network uses the frieze in its graphics.
 It was incorporated into the logo for the 2008 All-Star Game held at the Stadium.
 It is also used around the main grandstand at the team's spring training facility, which has the post-reconstruction dimensions.